 Bedouin Manger of the St. Catherin Protected Area; he is from the local community and he facilitated the process of local community involvement.

 Ahmed Abd Allah:

-Botanist in the protected areas of Egypt with extensive experience in monitoring plant species in mountain ecosystem, he taken apart in the field survey.
+Botanist in the protected areas of Egypt with extensive experience in monitoring plant species in mountain ecosystem, he taken apart in the field survey in Taba Pa

 Gamal Elgohary: